Standardized Tests for Admission

 Passing scores on the Massachusetts Tests of Educator Licensure (MTEL) are preferred, although GRE scores may be accepted in some cases.
 Applicants to the M.Ed.
-Curriculum and Instruction Initial License Option (including the Fast Track) should review the admissions requirements on the "Become a Teacher" page for details about required MTEL.
+Curriculum and Instruction Initial License Option (including the Fast Track) should review the admissions requirements on the Elementary and Secondary pages for details about required MTEL.

 Applicants must send their MTEL scores with their application.

 GRE scores are not required for admission; however, candidates should provide proof that they hold an initial teaching license.
 See the Graduate Certificates page.